 Compassionate Leave

-Bereavement leave is currently on available to parents following the death of a child under the age of 18.
-The intention is to make Compassionate Leave available to all workers.
+Bereavement leave is currently only available to parents following the death of a child under the age of 18.
+The intention is to extend the existing legislation and make Compassionate Leave a day one right for all workers.

 Updates